Did you know that your body only has one mechanism to lower blood sugar, other than exercise?

 The American College of Cardiology proposes that having diabetes is a risk equivalent to having established heart disease.

 Insulin stimulates your liver to overproduce bad cholesterol, suppresses your good cholesterol, and increases your triglycerides.

-This is a heart attack waiting to happen.
+This is a heart attack or stroke waiting to happen.

 There are some early signs to look for.

-This is often due to the pro inflammatory state.
-We start seeing rises and blood pressure top number, the systolic above 135.
-There may be no other symptom but this rise in blood pressure is suspicious and it’s one of the earliest signs that we see.
+This is often due to the pro-inflammatory state.
+We start seeing increases in the blood pressure top number, the systolic, above 135.
+There may be no other symptoms, but this rise in blood pressure is suspicious, and it’s one of the earliest signs that we see.

-Typically we see bad cholesterol or LDL go up, along with triglycerides.
-We also see good cholesterol or HDL go down.
-These are all very suspicious of early insulin resistance.
+Typically, we see bad cholesterol (LDL) go up, along with triglycerides.
+We also see good cholesterol (HDL) go down.
+These are all indicative of early insulin resistance.